LiliaFramework/Lilia/documentation/docs/meta/inventory.md

 **Purpose**

 Returns a list of players that should receive network updates for this inventory.
+Each connected player is checked with `canAccess("repl")`.

 **Parameters**